 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

-If you're in the business of renting out real estate or selling your properties with seller financing, you already know – these kinds of prospects will come across your desk on a fairly regular basis.
+If you're renting out real estate or selling your properties with seller financing, you probably know there are a lot of dishonest and irresponsible people out there.

 Better to be armed with some information than no information – right?

-The good news is, it's really easy to get answers.
-And it doesn't have to cost you a dime.
+The good news is, it's surprisingly easy to get these answers and it doesn't have to cost you a dime.